raspberrypilearning/raspberry-pi-zero-time-lapse-cam/worksheet.md

   ![Camera without cable](images/camera-no-cable.png)

-1. Insert the wider end of the Zero camera cable into the camera, with the exposed metal connectors facing towards the front of the camera.
-Push down the clip to secure the cable in place.
+1. Insert the wider end of the Zero camera cable between the clip and the camera, with the exposed metal connectors facing towards the front of the camera.
+Push down the clip to clamp the cable in place.

   ![Camera attached to Pi Zero cable](images/camera-attached.png)